 Neel grew up in a small Pennsylvania town that had no artists or writers.
 She won a scholarship to the Philadelphia School of Design for Women and graduated at age 25.
 After her husband left and took away her daughter, Neel suffered a breakdown.
 When she recovered, she worked for the Works Progress Administration (WPA) and moved to Spanish Harlem, an affordable neighborhood and home to African Americans and migrating Puerto Ricans with whom she felt a strong bond.
 Over the next two decades she lived in poverty, had destructive relationships with men, and raised two sons – by two other men – alone.

 She was ignored and neglected by art critics until the 1970s and the Woman’s Movement.
 Finally, Neel’s art was appreciated and was widely exhibited, and she was recognized as an important artist.
 Her 1973 oil painting of the feminist art historian Linda Nochlin shows Nochlin affectionately sitting next to her little daughter, Daisy.
 Nochlin’s 1971 essay, “Why Have There Been No Great Women Artists?” helped to start feminist art history.

 In 1974, Neel had a retrospective of her work at the Whitney Museum.
 The American Academy & Institute of Arts and Letters elected Neel in 1976.
 She had exhibitions in London, Philadelphia, and Sweden.
-Her work is in the permanent collections of the Art Institute of Chicago, Hirshhorn Museum, Metropolitan Museum, MOCA, Tate Modern, Whitney Museum, and numerous others.
+Her work is in the permanent collections of the Art Institute of Chicago, Hirshhorn Museum, Metropolitan Museum of Art, Museum of Contemporary Art, Tate Modern, Whitney Museum of American Art, and numerous others.